kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

    derivative inventions.

 -  _merge_ doesn't appear in either copyright or patent statute.
-   "Merger" has a specific meaning in copyright, but that's clear not what's intended here.
+   "Merger" has a specific meaning in copyright, but that's clearly not what's intended here.
 Rather, a court would probably read "merge" according to its meaning in industry, as in "to merge code".

--  _publish_ doesn't appear in either copyright of patent statute.
+-  _publish_ doesn't appear in either copyright or patent statute.
    Since "the Software" is what's being published, it probably hews closest to "distribute" under the [copyright statute][17 USC 106].
    That statute also covers rights to perform and display words